 - The IRS sent the taxpayer notice that they would be issuing a levy 30 days after the letter.
 This is typically known as a Final Notice of Intent to Levy and Notice of Your Right to A Hearing.

 How Do I Get A Tax Levy Released?

 Paying the outstanding back taxes is not always possible, thus forcing you to settle for the payment plan agreement option.
-However, people looking to go for the payment plan agreement option are always worried about how long to complete the paperwork and have the IRS release the removed levy/garnishment or stop removing fresh charges.
+However, people looking to go for the IRS payment plan agreement option are always worried about how long to complete the paperwork and have the IRS release the removed levy/garnishment or stop removing fresh charges.

 This will be possible if you haven’t secured a payment extension prior to the agreements.
 An extension request, when granted, could give you an additional 120 days.
-However, if you are being levied, the longest extension you can get to sort the balance, pay down the balance, or enter into payment agreement is just 60 days.
+However, if you are being levied, the longest extension you can get to sort the balance, pay down the balance, or enter into payment agreement in just 60 days.